Knee Strap vs Knee Brace vs Knee Sleeve: Which One Do You Actually Need?

 Patella knee strap supporting patellar tendon area during stair exercise

-When you want less bulk and more freedom of movement
+When you want minimal bulk and full freedom of movement

 What a knee strap cannot do

-If fit is part of the problem, it helps to read how a patella knee strap should sit below the kneecap.
-If you are still not sure whether this type of support really helps, the next step is what patella straps actually do for knee pain.
+If fit is part of the problem, see how a patella knee strap should sit below the kneecap.
+If you’re not sure whether a strap actually helps your pain pattern, what patella straps actually do for knee pain walks through the evidence.

 When is a knee sleeve the better choice?